build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    { "state": "off" }
    ```

-## Bonus: View the created resources in AWS IoT Core
+## Bonus: View the Created Resources in AWS IoT Core

 While you are in the AWS IoT Core console, you can explore the different IoT constructs that we created earlier with our CloudShell CLI commands.
 Regardless of whether you use the AWS console, the AWS CLI, or the AWS SDKs, the resulting resources will be the same, and can be explored and manipulated by any of these different methods.